Table of contents

 You've written plenty of engaging content, and you wait for the traffic to come through...only to find it doesn't.
 What's gone wrong?

-Well, to ensure you show up under the correct search terms, you need to make sure you include relevant keywords for search engine optimisation which you can check out.
+Well, to ensure you show up under the correct search terms, you need to make sure you include relevant keywords for for search engines to be able to pick up.
+As a side note, we do provide search engine optimisation services, which you can check out.

 Too much quantity, not enough quality